sazidthe1/sazidthe1.github.io/content/contact/index.md

 The best way to reach me is on [LinkedIn][link].

-I get it, I'm not into all the corporate stuff on there either.
-Trust me, I'm different.

 Or, drop me an email at info [at] sazid.me.

 Or, surprise me with a snail mail!